Picovoice/picovoice/README.md

 );
 ```

 Sensitivity is the parameter that enables developers to trade miss rate for false alarm.
-It is a floating number within
+It is a floating point number within
 [0, 1].
 A higher sensitivity reduces miss rate at cost of increased false alarm rate.

 Once initialized, `picovoice` can be used to process incoming audio.